-Container vegetable gardening allows you to cultivate edibles in smallest of spaces and in this article you’ll find out easy container vegetables which you can grow on your balcony or rooftop garden.
+Container vegetable gardening allows you to cultivate edibles in limited space and in this article you’ll find out easy container vegetables that you can grow on your balcony or rooftop garden.

 Easy Container Vegetables

 Most of the beans are climbers and really easy to grow.
 You can grow them on your balcony or rooftop garden near a wall and within weeks, you will get a green wall of a climber running up through soft tendrils over the trellis.

 For growing beans you will need a spot that receives the sun in abundance, a pot that is minimum 12 inches deep and a trellis like structure for support.
 Since beans fix the nitrogen most of the vegetables that require more nitrogen are good to grow with them.
 If you’re growing beans in a very large pot you can grow summer savory, kale, spinach and celery in the base.
 Learn about more leafy greens you can grow in containers here.

 Without a doubt, tomatoes are easiest to grow.
 If you receive ample sun (at least 5-6 hours), you can grow tomatoes.
 For this, choose a large pot that is at least 12 inches deep.
 On a limited space, growing dwarf varieties of determinate type are best.
 You could also try cherry tomatoes for higher yield.
 Read our article on growing tomatoes on a balcony.

 Also Read: How to Grow More Tomatoes in Less Space

 Growing lettuce in pots is easy.
 It grows up quickly and you will have the opportunity to harvest repeatedly.
 Lettuce is a cool season crop and you have to decide what is the right time for its growth according to your climate, usually, seeds are started in spring.
 But if you live in a warm climate, grow lettuce in winter.